Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/6-Wasm_ink!_slides.md

 NOTE:
 - packed layout can get problematic if we're storing a large collection in the contracts storage that most of the transactions do not need access too
 - there is a 16kb hard limit on a buffer used for decoding, contract trying to decode more will trap / revert
-- mapping provides per-cell access
+- lazy provides per-cell access, like a mapping
-- Lazy storage cell can be auto-assigned or chosen manually
+- lazy storage cell can be auto-assigned or chosen manually
-- Using ManualKey instead of AutoKey might be especially desirable for upgradable contracts, as using AutoKey might result in a different storage key for the same field in a newer version of the contract.
+- using ManualKey instead of AutoKey might be especially desirable for upgradable contracts, as using AutoKey might result in a different storage key for the same field in a newer version of the contract.
   - This may break your contract after an upgrade!

 ---